clementlefevre/clementlefevre.github.io/_posts/2017-05-11-french-elections.md

 - unemployment is high.

+The contrast between the correlation for South And North

 <p style="text-align: center;">***</p>

 Out of sheer curiosity, how about the relationship between Front National and the **percentage of immigrants** ?